Skip to main content

 • “The art style really worked in favor of this game.”

 • “I'm a bit sad that the models weren't given a new coat of paint.
-In the original LN games, they were much farther away from the camera, and getting up close wasn't an option.
-For a VR game where I am shoving my face into a large portion of these models, they are incredibly low poly and flat textured.
-I'm sure this was for optimization of standalone headsets, but I'd love it if they upped the graphics just a tiny bit for stronger headsets as that'd really blow this game out of the park.”
+In the original LN games, they were much farther away from the camera and getting up close and personal wasn't an option.
+For a VR game where I am shoving my face into many of these models, they are incredibly low poly and flat textured.
+I can count every polygon on the bully models laying around.
+I'm sure this was probably for optimization for standalone headsets like Quest, but I would love it if they upped the graphics just a tiny bit for stronger headsets, as that would really blow this game out of the park.”

 • music